 There are four repayment plans you should look into: Income Based Repayment Plan (IBR), Revised Pay as You Earn Plan (REPAYE), Pay as You Earn Plan (PAYE), and Income Contingent Repayment Plan (ICR).

 If you have private student loans, you aren’t eligible for these programs.
-You can learn more about your private student loan repayment options here.
+Private student loans typically have more rigid repayment plans with no income-driven options.

 So, Which Route Should You Take?